-Take a guided tour through the pristine historic home filled with original artifacts, handcrafted furniture and personal mementos of the Riordan families.
-The park’s website features a video introduction.
+Take a 60-minute, guided tour through the pristine historic home filled with original artifacts, handcrafted furniture and personal mementos of the Riordan families.

-Summer tours are offered Monday - Friday.
-After Labor Day, tours are available Thursday through Monday (closed Tuesday and Wednesday).
+Summer tours from May 1 to October 31 are offered Monday thru Friday.
+From November 1 to April 30, tours are available Thursday thru Monday (closed Tuesday and Wednesday).
 Tour size is limited, so reservations are highly recommended.
 Call the park at (928) 779-4395 to make a reservation.

 Jerome State Historic Park

 Spend the day in historic Jerome and learn about the history of mining in Arizona.

 At Jerome State Historic Park you can tour the Douglas Mansion, which has been an eye-catching landmark in Jerome since 1916 when James S. Douglas built it on the hill just above his Little Daisy Mine.